Climate change in Bangladesh: Extreme weather events and natural disasters

+Modelling work in 2022 showed only a very small poverty exposure bias (which is when poorer populations may suffer disproportionately from disasters) of potentially flooded households when compared to non-flooded households in the coastal zones.
+This is in contrast to some of the literature in Bangladesh that did find an exposure bias for river flooding.
+This could be explained from the random nature of cyclones which makes the occurrence of an exposure bias less likely, as it less dependent on long-term structural conditions that might determine the location of a household (e.g. land prices).

+There was a heatwave in 2024.

 Sea level rise

-Low-lying coastal regions, such as Bangladesh, are vulnerable to sea level rise and the increased occurrence of intense, extreme weather conditions such as the cyclones of 2007–2009, as well as the melting of polar ice.
-To address the sea level rise threat in Bangladesh, the Bangladesh Delta Plan 2100 has been launched in 2018.
+Low-lying coastal regions, such as Bangladesh, are vulnerable to sea level rise (SLR) and the increased occurrence of intense, extreme weather conditions such as the cyclones of 2007–2009, as well as the melting of polar ice.
+To address SLR in Bangladesh, the Bangladesh Delta Plan 2100 launched in 2018.